meguna/mff/README.md

   a user deleted all ingredients of a group.
 Fixed it by adding a new method `onRemoveGroup()` and making sure that groupIds are renumbered whenever that happens.
+* make sure that each form gets custom status messages ("your recipe has been updated" / "your recipe has been added").
+* add new API endpoint: deleteRecipe.
+* add new component: deleteRecipe. add nav buttons to the component.
+UI colors on cancel/delete buttons to guide user action. entire thing successfully implemented.

+#### Notes
+* "the recipe has been deleted successfully" notification doesn't really display at the moment because right after deleting, the window redirects to the home page, and the status messages only show up within the Delete component right now.
+Fix would be to add status message to redux so that any component can go and change it, but I haven't done it yet.

 #### Lessons
 * watch out for when using indices as keys in lists!
 Obviously, very important